-For that reason, we strongly recommend getting people to book their next appointment while they are still in your office.
-If they go home without scheduling, they'll have time to think about all the reasons they shouldn't move forward.
+Therefore, we strongly recommend getting people to book their next appointment while they are still in your office.
+If they go home without scheduling, they'll have time to consider why they shouldn't move forward.
 Your employees may call them to follow up but still have difficulty getting them to book an appointment.

-It may be helpful to instruct your staff to assume that the patient will make an appointment.
+Instructing your staff to assume that the patient will make an appointment may be helpful.
 You can even lead them to the front desk to check out and instruct the front desk staff that the patient needs to make an appointment.
 It sounds simple, but a lot of times, patients will go along with the suggestion and book an appointment.

 If a patient insists on waiting to book an appointment, instruct someone at the front desk to call them within 24 hours to follow up.

 15. Make Your Reminders Personal

 75% of cell phone users are comfortable receiving text messages from businesses and 90% of text messages are opened within three minutes of receipt.
 Many dentists already use SMS messaging to communicate with patients and they're popular as a way of sending appointment reminders.